aws-deepracer/deepracer-env/README.md

+## We have made a difficult decision of ceasing active development on this repo as of Jul 2022.

 ## AWS DeepRacer Environment

 The AWS DeepRacer Environment package provides the interface for the "RL Lab - AWS DeepRacer" environment.